Fer-Bonilla/Udacity-Data-Engineering-datalake-with-aws-spark/README.md

 # Data lake with aws spark

 Udacity Data Engineering 4th project, building a Data lake using AWS spark services.
-This project implements a Data warehouse model and pipeline using AWS S3  Bucket and Amazon spark.
+This project implements a Data Lake in spark AWS S3 Bucket and Amazon spark.

 - Understanding the problem to solve
+- data description
-- Modeling the database and pipeline model
+- Modeling the datalake
-- Create the database schema
+- Project structure
+- ETL description
-- ETL development in Python
+- Running the ETL pipeline

 ## Problem understanding

-Build and test an ETL pipeline for a database hosted on AWS Redshift with the data warehouse model.
-The data need to be load from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
+Build an ETL pipeline for a data lake hosted on S3.
+Load data from S3 bucket, process the data into analytics tables using Spark hosted in Aws sercices, and load them back into S3.

 ## Data description